 When it is winter, the vanilla that you bring back from your favorite market may experience a little condensation due to temperature changes between the market and your kitchen.
 If it has a little moisture on the surface, let it air dry for 24 hours before storing it in a glass jar of a size suitable for your vanilla bunch.
 Keep an eye on it for a few days to make sure no mold develops.

 If you notice a white spot, remove the affected pod to avoid contaminating others.
 Rub the white point and use it quickly.
 If you don't have time, split it in half and plunge it into your bottle of Rum (who won't complain !!) or put it in your sugar jar.
 You will stop the fungal development and get a wonderful vanilla sugar!

 Similarly, when your pod has dried in the sugar, grind the pod with the remaining sugar and you are with a great vanilla sugar for pastry.

 If neither of these methods is at hand, simply dry the pod to stop fungal growth.
 The quickest method is to light your stove for a few minutes, then switch off and let the loose pod dry in the heat rest of the stove.
 Your dry pod can be used without a press later; either rehydrated or ground into powder.

 Well preserved, vanilla keeps and continues to refine and develop its aromas for years.

-A quality maturing period lasts eight months, sometimes even two years, as on the island of Reunion, but it has become very rare that the producing countries refine the vanilla as long, this is why Colibri Vanille continues l ripening on its premises until it is delivered to our points of sale or we send it to you by post in bags containing a little air, so that the vanilla breathes, and in envelopes to bubble to limit sudden temperature changes.
+A quality ripening period lasts eight months, sometimes even two years, as on Reunion Island, but it has become very rare for producing countries to refine vanilla for so long, which is why Colibri Vanille continues curing in its premises until it is delivered to our points of sale or we send it to you by post in bags under modified atmosphere, and in bubble envelopes to limit sudden changes in temperature.